 Do not exceed the capacity shown on your truck's capacity plate.
+Make certain you use the correct units of measure.
 Be careful when handling long, high or wide loads.
 Do not handle unstable loads.

 TRUCK TYPE

 Some truck types are not permitted in areas where there are fire hazards.
 Watch for marked areas.
 For example: You must not drive a type E or ES truck into an area restricted to EE or EX trucks.